BradleyCulley/bradleyculley.github.io/_posts/2026-8-16-a-mind-in-love.md

 </blockquote>

 <p>
-That's von Neumann on artificial general intelligence and even AI takeoff/intelligence explosion/superintelligence, in 1956!
+That's von Neumann on artificial general intelligence and even AI superintelligence, in 1956!
 </p>

 <hr/>

 <p>
-von Neumann can't be easily characterized monofactorially, but this description is pretty good:
+von Neumann's mentality can't be easily characterized monofactorially, but this description is pretty good:
 </p>

 <blockquote>